asimabbas31/modules-terragrun/README.md

 For Deployment Please follow the steps.
 ## Pre-requestes
-Deployment of the payment services can only intiate through the bastion host.
+Deployment of the services can only intiate through the bastion host.
 Not available outside AWS.
 ## Steps
 As we have are using the multifactor authentication for aws login.
 Please enable multifactor authentication before starting the process.